-National Funeral Directors Association had last recorded an average funeral price of $7,360 in 2017, so arguably funeral prices have not changed much over the last 5 years.
+The National Funeral Directors Association had last recorded an average funeral price of $7,640 in 2019, in 2014 it was $7,181, so arguably funeral prices have not changed much over the last 5 years.

 What has changed is the huge shift towards cremation, as this offers a much more affordable funeral alternative.
 A simple cremation service is likely to cost between $1,500 and $3,000, so this can present a significant saving to families struggling with the full cost of funeral services.

 The DFS Memorials network of affordable cremation providers offers families the lowest cost cremation choice.
 All local providers offer a simple direct cremation service option.
 In most areas, a direct cremation can be arranged for as little as $795.